tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/防盗链_intl.md

 In the following figure, for example, `1.jpg` is embedded in `http://127.0.0.1/test/test.html`, and the Referer that points to the access source is added when you access `test.html`:
 ![referer_1](//mc.qcloudimg.com/static/img/f000c8ee64ae569f08680c495ddb1b7b/image.png)
 ## How to Set Hotlink Protection in the Console
-### Procedure
+### Directions
-1. Log in to the [COS Console](https://console.cloud.tencent.com/cos4/index), click **Bucket List** in the left navigation pane, and click the bucket for which you want to set hotlink protection to enter the bucket.
+1. Log in to the [COS Console](https://console.cloud.tencent.com/cos4/index), click **Bucket List** in the left sidebar, and click the bucket for which you want to set hotlink protection to enter the bucket.
 2. In the bucket details page, click **Basic Configuration**, find Hotlink Protection Settings, and click **Edit**.
 ![](//mc.qcloudimg.com/static/img/3d76b7e130d8917a41c4b2b7e8b1a730/image.png)
 3. Set the current status to Enabled, select a list type (blacklist or whitelist), enter applicable domain names, and then click **Save**.
 After enabling Hotlink Protection, you must enter applicable domain names.